-Another important reason we chose Weill Cornell was the other residents.
+Another important reason we chose Weill Cornell is the resident community.
 There is amazing camaraderie among the members of our housestaff.
-Our residents have a variety of academic and clinical interests, but the bottom line is that we all work hard, together!
+Our residents have a variety of academic and clinical interests, but the bottom line is that we all work hard, and work together!
 There is always another resident around if you have a question about a specimen, to get advice on a diagnosis, need to switch calls, or just want to take a coffee break.
 It really makes life easier when you have the support of your fellow residents.
 We also know how to enjoy our time off.
-Most of us live in resident housing, conveniently located right next to the hospital, so it is easy to get together outside of work for dinners, comedy and Broadway shows, and nights out on the town.
+Most of us live in resident housing, conveniently located right next to the hospital, so it is easy to get together outside of work for dinners, comedy and Broadway shows, game nights, and nights out on the town.
 Friday happy hours happen regularly.
 There have even been weekend paintball and ski trips.

 Finally, training in New York City is definitely a unique experience.
 The hospital and the resident housing are located on the Upper East Side, which is a pleasant residential neighborhood.
 There are plenty of local restaurants, bars, and shops to experience.
 Central Park is only a few blocks away.
 It's easy to travel by subway or bus to other parts of NYC for theaters, sports events, and restaurants serving any type of food you can imagine.
 There is always something to do!